 Commissioner Lago: And I think the big issue here and I've spoken to several of the residents, obviously it's a public street, you can't bar somebody from entering.
 The big concern like Commissioner Keon said is not to me - a person could give a frivolous name; you are not going to be asking for I.D., actual documentation provided by the City, by the state or by the county.
 I think the issue here is all these guardhouses have some sort of recordkeeping device, a camera, so when you lower your window you get a face recognition of that individual, you proceed through the guard gate, if a crime is committed, now what I've heard has happened in the past is that some people have removed their license plate or they are driving so quickly in the cover of darkness and now they can't see your face because the windows are so tinted, like Commissioner Keon stated; and it is exacerbated by obviously a lot of these crimes are committed in the evening.
-So when you don't even need to ask their name.
-And like the

-Vice Mayor said, if there is even a question of the legality, I think that we need to make sure that we provide that document like the Vice Mayor said.
+So when you force somebody to stop, roll their window down, you engage them in some sort of conversation, you don't even need to ask their name.
+And like the we provide that document like the Vice Mayor said.
 You provide them with the document, they are put on notice immediately that there is a camera and that they've been memorialized by lowering the window down.

+Vice Mayor said, if there is even a question of the legality, I think that we need to make sure that